nopaixx/dependencies_manager/README.md

 `pip install -r minimal_requirement.txt`

-# edit you input_command.json file if need

 # run install manager with you input file
 `python install.py input_command.json`

+-edit you input_command.json file if need

 # you can run test by running
 `pytest test`